Ministry of Federal Education and Professional Training: Basic Education Community Schools

 The BEC Schools are based on Non-Formal basic education system having a single home based room for school for primary education where the premises is provided free of cost by the community.
 In each BEC School, 30 learners of age group 4–16 years are mandatory.
 Single teacher is responsible for classes of a school by adopting multi-grade teaching methods; based on concurrent curriculum.

 National Commission for Human Development

-National Commission for Human Development is an attached department of MoFE&PT whose mission is to improve access to basic education and healthcare in the country’s poorest communities.
+National Commission for Human Development is an attached department whose mission is to improve access to basic education and healthcare in the country’s poorest communities.
 NCHD is working in 134 districts of Pakistan.

 National Education Assessment System

-National Education Assessment System (NEAS) was launched in 2003 to develop national capacity for monitoring learning achievements of elementary students and improve the quality of services — curriculum, textual material, teachers’ delivery, policy formulation.
+National Education Assessment System (NEAS) was launched in 2003 to develop national capacity for monitoring learning achievements of elementary students and improve the quality of services — curriculum, textual material, teacher's delivery, policy formulation.

 The system is a key program of the Education Sector Reforms (ESR) and is funded by the World Bank.